Porpentine Charity Heartscape

-Porpentine Charity Heartscape (born 1987) is a video game designer, new media artist, writer and curator based in Oakland, California.
-They are primarily a developer of hypertext games and interactive fiction mainly built using Twine.
+Porpentine Charity Heartscape is a video game designer, new media artist, writer and curator.
+While their early work was hypertext games and interactive fiction built with Twine, in the mid-2010s they began working with a wide range of mediums and tools, and have since published several written works.

 They have been awarded a Creative Capital grant, a Rhizome.org commission, the Prix Net Art, and a Sundance Institute's New Frontier Story Lab Fellowship.
 Their work was included in the 2017 Whitney Biennial.
-They were an editor for freeindiegam.es, a curated collection of free, independently produced games.
-They were a columnist for online PC gaming magazine Rock, Paper, Shotgun.